 So how can data be collected and utilized in this manner?

-IoT powered machines and appliances come powered with sensors that can capture significant data metrics like temperature, moisture, pressure, movement, etc.
+IoT powered devices and appliances come powered with sensors that can capture significant data metrics like temperature, moisture, pressure, movement, etc.

 This data is then communicated to the user in some form that he/she understand and can take action upon.